kevgo/cucumber-sort/README.md

 </a>

+### Step 3: apply the new order

-Let's apply this new order:
+Format your feature files according to this new order:

 <pre type="shell/command">
 cucumber-sort format